top of page

 An accelerometer measures how much something shakes.
 My accelerometer rode a rush hour bullet train and took 250 samples per second measuring vibrations side to side, up and down and forward and backward.

 I was curious to do this because I spend a fair amount of time probing dynamic systems with time-series data and tools from quantitative finance, fluid dynamics, music theory, and complex systems.
-I like rhythm and vibration and I trade financial market volatility at sha.capital.
 There's chaos and complexity all around us, and volatility catches my attention.
 A few days ago I experienced a particularly volatile train ride and thought about analyzing the train's vibrations with a similar premise as a financial market volatility analysis.
 Both are matters of changes in vibrations, just different mediums.

 Vibration is Error

 For most mechanical machines, vibration is error.
 It's waste and bad user-experience.
 Each vibration of the train on the tracks is a miniature derailment.
-Small vibrations come from the engine and internal passenger movement, but the contribution is negligible compared to the metal on metal rotational vibrations.
+Vibrations come from the engine and internal passenger movement, and the metal on metal rotational vibrations.

 One characteristic of nonlinear dynamic systems is the occasional big change, or jump in volatility.
 What is the nature of the Caltrain turbulence?
 Do passengers get jolted more side-to-side or up-down?
 Proper functioning (staying on the tracks) implies an equilibrium system, so a stable mean should exist in the up-down dimension, but I'll need to look at the stability of the mean in the side-to-side dimension due to the track's curves.